EmmanuelAyTuz/ProgrammableSystemsProject/README.md

 # ProgrammableSystemsProject
-Uso de dos Arduinos UNO, tema relacionado a la domotica.
-Use of two Arduinos UNO and SDCard, a topic related to home automation.
+Uso de dos Arduinos UNO, tema relacionado a la domotica.\n Use of two Arduinos UNO and SDCard, a topic related to home automation.